 Thoughts on Energy Conservation: Morocco vs. USA

 Our friend and guest blogger Anne Siembieda-Wilson reflects on her time as a Peace Corps volunteer in the Atlas Mountains of Morocco.
-She returned to the U.S. in 2018.
+We collaborated on a library for her Peace Corps community.
+Anne returned to the U.S. in 2018.

 by Anne Siembieda-Wilson

 After living in Morocco for 22 months, I have had a lot of time to think about how energy consumption in Morocco compares to the United States.
 The difference is vast.
 In Morocco, people use energy only sparingly.
 This is probably due more to the fact that they struggle to pay their utility bills (even though they amount to pennies on the dollar) than to a commitment to reducing energy consumption for the sake of the environment.
 Nonetheless, we can learn a lot about how to conserve energy in the U.S. from the Morocco example.

 At night, only one light is turned on at a time and then only in the room being used at that moment.